How do you roast a whole chicken in less than an hour? Easy — you spatchcock it.

 Chris Schlesinger’s Dry Rub (designed for ribs but great with lean chicken breasts!)

 2 Tablespoons sugar

 1 Tablespoon kosher salt

 1 Tablespoon black pepper

 1 Tablespoon chili powder

 Stir all ingredients together in a bowl and place in a covered container.
-Keeps for at least a whole summer.
+Keeps for several months.